What does a rebranding process include beside a new logo?

 2. Defining core values

-Through several interviews with our top management we defined our company’s purpose, mission, and vision, as well as nine unwavering values.
+Through several interviews with our top management we defined our company’s purpose, mission, and vision, as well as our values.
 Yes, we do realize there are too many of them, but these are the ones we truly do live and work by.
 Not a single one of them could be left out.
 We also made sure we don’t fall into a trap of listing the ones that are expected of us, the ones that you can see used by default by the majority of businesses.

 3. In-house research